Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 ---
 # MM1:

-## Key contribution is study the importance of various architecture components and data choices.
+## Key Contributions: studies of the importance of various architecture components and data choices

-Through careful and comprehensive ablations of the image encoder, the vision language connector, and various pre-training data choices.
+through ablations of the image encoder, the vision language connector, and various pre-training data choices.

 ## Findings: